Cantorstaub/Game-of-Memories/README.md

 ## Programmer’s notes

-After more than a decade, I do not know if WinArcadia still works the same way as it did. asm better than COS, to not be dependend on the version of WinArcadia.
+After more than a decade, I do not know if WinArcadia still works the same way as it did.
+In 2014, we encountered problems with the emulator: when using a COS-file, it depended on the version of WinArcadia, if the program would run.
+This problem might have been entirely due to our lack of experience with the software.
+Still, if you are going to run the program, it might be adivsable to use the asm file, which can be loaded directly via the CLI in higher versions of WinArcadia.

+When the program is loaded succesfully in WinArcadia, the playing field is not yet visible.
+Under the tab “Werkzeuge”, activate the “Speichereditor.”
+The playing field is inside memory bank 0E00-0EFF.
+This has to be selected in the scrolldown menu at the top left.

 ## References